College of Business Administration Directory

 Ms. Peterson's primary research focus is on the effectiveness of sales methodologies within the context of the front line sales management role.
 The objective is to add new knowledge which been vetted through academic research to the sales discipline, including the advancement of new processes and procedures .

-Since January of 2017 Pamela has been collaborating with Dr. Richard Plank, University of South Florida on a new research study "Managing Human Capital Within the Sales Function".
+Since 2017 Pamela has been collaborating with Dr. Richard Plank, University of South Florida on a new research study "Managing Human Capital Within the Sales Function".

 The primary focus of the ongoing sales program development initiative to address the difficulty regional employers' are continuing to experience in recruiting, training and retaining sales talent.
 The overall mission is to promote the discipline and profession of sales and its role as the driving force to the economy.

 A considerable amount of time is working closely with employers to identify shadowing, internship and employment opportunities.
 The employers collectively identified the primary benefit as the new employee’s ability to ramp up in some case 50% faster than their peers who have not taken any sales courses during their university tenure.
 Also the employees are seeing a significant reduction in turnover within new sales hires from university based sales programs

 The undergraduate and graduate sales curriculum has been and will be developed with a major emphasis on analytical skills and communication theory.
 The combination of conceptual and domain sales knowledge with practical real world application drives the development of the requisite capabilities to excel in a sales career.

 And, the students will also acquire the behavioral skills through experiential learning required to build strong value based buyer relationships in order to be able to compete in a highly competitive global environment

 University of Nebraska at Omaha (Omaha, Nebraska) 1977

 Adjunct Professor of the Year 2011 (Teaching) 2011